Vic and Sade: Sade

-Rush/Russell
+Rush

-Paul Rhymer had intended to introduce Rush by having Sade give birth to an 8-year-old boy, but the sponsor objected.
-On July 8, 1932 Vic and Sade discussed the plight of 9-year-old Rush Meadows, who was the son of one of Sade's school friends.
+Paul Rhymer had intended to introduce Rush by having Sade give birth to an eight-year-old boy, but the sponsor objected.
+On July 8, 1932 Vic and Sade discussed the plight of nine-year-old Rush Meadows, who was the son of one of Sade's school friends.
 On July 15th Rush arrived, and soon listeners forgot that the boy had been adopted by the Gooks.
-Rush's favorite activities were playing baseball (and football) in Tatman's vacant lot, watching the fat men play handball down at the YMCA, taking in the moving picture show at the Bijou Theatre (pronounced, "BY-JOE"), and reading about the adventures of Third Lieutenant Clinton Stanley.
-Rush and Russell had the same friends, but they differed in character: Rush was the schemer who was always looking for ways to make a quick buck and had an angle on everything; doing homework, and especially algebra, was not high on his priority list.
-Russell enjoyed and did well in school (but sometimes spoke with imperfect grammar) despite the fact he was more the dreamer, the naive young romantic; he was always willing to lend a hand no matter how impractical his outlook was; it follows then that chores around the house were not something he excelled at.
+Rush's favorite activities were playing baseball (and football) in Tatman's vacant lot, watching the fat men play handball down at the YMCA, taking in the moving picture show at the Bijou Theatre (pronounced, "By-Joe"), and reading "vigorous fiction" about the adventures of Third Lieutenant Clinton Stanley.
+Rush was always looking for ways to make a quick buck and had an angle on everything; doing homework, and especially algebra, was not high on his priority list.
+Sade's usual nickname for Rush was "Willie" (perhaps based upon Bill Idelson's actual name) and Vic might make a nickname out of another boy's name (e.g. "Roscoe"), a girl's name (e.g. "Margaret", or "Marjorie"), or a compound noun (e.g. "Brain-Fog" or "Stove-Poker").

+Russell

+While Bill Idelson was in the armed forces, his "Rush" character was put on hold by Paul Rhymer for the duration.
+In Rush's stead came young Russell Miller, who served the same function in the Gook household.
 Some scripts featuring Rush were recycled to feature Russell, such as "Working on Hank Gutstop's Debts", "Sleepers Beware", and "Mr. Chinbunny Wants to Smoke Cigars".
-However, "Rush Tenders His Resignations" involved Rush's scheme to make it well known among his school's faculty that he was resigning from clubs he had belonged to, ostensibly to focus on academics, in order that they would reward his new resolve with better grades; "Russell Tenders His Resignations" is less in character.
-Sade's usual nickname for Rush/Russell was "Willie" (based upon Bill Idleson's actual name?) and Vic might make a nickname out of another boy's name (e.g. "Roscoe"), a girl's name (e.g. "Margaret", or "Margorie"), or a compound noun (e.g. "Brain-Fog" or "Stove-Poker," with "White-House" – used in "Christmas Suggestions for the Boss" on 26 November 1943 – being the actual surname of the actor portraying Russell).
+However, "Rush Tenders His Resignations" involved Rush's plan to alert his school's faculty that he was resigning from social clubs to focus on academics, so the teachers would reward his new resolve with better grades; "Russell Tenders His Resignations" is less in character.
+Russell enjoyed school and did well (but sometimes spoke with imperfect grammar) despite the fact he was more the dreamer, the naive young romantic; he was always willing to lend a hand no matter how impractical his outlook was.
+Russell was also addressed by family nicknames, including "White House" (based on the actual surname of actor David Whitehouse, and used in "Christmas Suggestions for the Boss" on Nov.
+26, 1943).
+When Bill Idelson returned from the service, Rush also returned to the family group.